Project Brief

 Visual Langauge

-Visual communication will reference both Frankenstein’s quest for truth and the underlying condition of dysphoria.
+Visual communication will reference both the monster's quest for truth and the underlying condition of dysphoria.
 Visually the project must portray knowledge, truth, conquest, and desire; as well as fragmentation, suppression, and dysphoria.
 Color should be dominated by a high contrasting value scale.
 Lighter colors could represent fragments while darker colors could represent internal conflict.
 Visual techniques could include: fragmented subjects, layers and depth, lost and found, disorientation.
 Subjects could include aspects of identity, deconstruction, reconstruction (from fragments of various sources), and a first-person perspective.

 All collages were cut by hand and photographed.
 These were integrated into chapter openers and in chapter breaks.